alexeldeib/throttled/README.md

 ## Prometheus metrics

-Note that iops and bandwidth as raw numbers are available through many sources, they are here only as a sanity check against the ratios since they need to be collected anyway for calculation.
+Note that IOPS and bandwidth as raw numbers are available through many sources, they are here only as a sanity check against the ratios since they need to be collected anyway for calculation.
 It's possible to only expose the limits as fully static metrics to optimize resource usage